 And where would horticulture be if it wasn't for a few fantastic females- Valerie Finnis, Vita Sackville-west, Penelope Hobhouse, Jekka McVicar, Majorie Fish, Beth Chatto to name a few.

-The RHS director general is Sue Biggs.
-The National Trust director general is Dame Helen Ghosh.
+Sue Biggs was the longest-serving RHS director general.
+The National Trust director general is Hilary McGrady.

 Women have well and truly gained respect in horticulture and forged some impressive careers.